mlev25/Ingredius/README.md

 The application is built using a modern Java stack and enforced quality checks through CI:

-*   **Backend:** Spring Boot 3, Java 21, and Maven manage the application runtime and dependencies.
+*   **Backend:** Spring Boot, Java 21, and Maven manage the application runtime and dependencies.

 *   **Database:** **PostgreSQL** is used as the relational database, run locally via **Docker Compose** for a consistent development environment.